Exceptional Children: An Introduction to Special Education, 12th edition

 For pre-service teacher candidates studying to work with students and individuals with exceptionalities.

-An informative, accessible and interesting introduction to the ongoing story of special education
+An informative introduction to the ongoing story of special education

-Exceptional Children focuses on 15 experienced teachers to give readers first-person insight into this diverse field.
+Exceptional Children focuses on 15 experienced teachers to give readers first-person insight into the field.
 Step-by-step details show how these special educators use effective, research-based practices to promote student achievement in classrooms.

-The 12th Edition includes new high-leverage practice and transition features to help aspiring teachers model focused practices and priorities and updated content in every chapter reflects the field of special education today.
+The 12th Edition includes new high-leverage practice and transition features to help aspiring teachers model focused practices and priorities.
+Updated content in every chapter reflects the field of special education today.

 Hallmark features of this title